 Roasted Spaghetti Squash with Mizithra Cheese and Browned Butter

 Roasted Spaghetti Squash with Mizithra Cheese and Browned Butter is a lower-carb version of the famous Spaghetti with Mizithra Cheese and Browned Butter at The Old Spaghetti Factory!
-This tasty spaghetti squash is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet Phase One, and Meatless!
+This tasty spaghetti squash is low-carb, Keto, low-glycemic, gluten-free, and Meatless!
 Use the Diet-Type Index to find more recipes like this one.

 If you’re living in the U.S. and you’re familiar with Mizithra Cheese, there’s a good chance you learned about it at The Old Spaghetti Factory, where Spaghetti with Mizithra Cheese and Browned Butter has been the most popular dish since 1969.
 I’ve been a long-time fan of this famous dish, but for quite a few years now it’s been a rare treat for me, even after The Old Spaghetti Factory started offering whole wheat spaghetti.